Menu

 Owned By: Town of Marshfield

-With a total of 775 acres, this is Marshfield’s largest conservation property.
-There is an established trail network through forested uplands and freshwater wetlands, plus two of the highest elevations in town.
-Popular with mountain bikers.
+With a total of 775 acres, Carolina Hill Reservation is Marshfield’s largest conservation property.
+There is an established walking trail network through forested uplands and freshwater wetlands, plus two of the highest elevations in town.
+There are also some singletrack mountain biking trails.
 Direct access to Marshfield’s Bridle Path & Rail Trail.

 Features

 Efforts to acquire this large property commenced in 1973.
 The first land purchase was made in 1974, with another, smaller acquisition in 1976.
 Through the decades since, numerous small parcels have been added.
-The Carolina Hill Conservation Area is also sometimes known as Harrington’s Wilderness, in honor of H. Warren Harrington, the town’s longtime Conservation Agent.
+Carolina Hill Reservation is also sometimes known as Harrington’s Wilderness, in honor of H. Warren Harrington, the town’s longtime Conservation Agent.

 Trail Description

-This is a very large property with an elaborate network of trails.
-Some of the trails lead up and down the steep hills along Route 3A in the Furnace Brook watershed.
+This is a very large property with an elaborate network of walking trails, along with some singletrack mountain biking trails.
+Some of the trails lead up and down the steep hills along Route 3A.
 They are narrow and rugged, and at times require careful footwork.
 Other trails extend along the course of a wide, sandy utility corridor.
 Still others are of medium width and a more forgiving grade.
 All are set within a forested upland.
 Some trails are marked with blazes.
 Carrying a map is highly recommended.

 A long section of Marshfield’s Bridle Path & Rail Trail runs through this property, near the eastern boundary.